 C:\Program Files (x86)\SAP Business Objects\tomcat\webapps\BOE\WEB-INF\config\custom.
 I’ve shown the modifications below.

-After restarting Tomcat (which, by the way, is now Tomcat 7), I can see the result of my customizations.
+After restarting Apache Tomcat, I can see the result of my customizations.

 Once I log in, I can see the effect of the